ARMmbed/mbed-os-5-docs/docs/api/io/BufferedSerial.md

 Mbed OS redefines target-dependent I/O functions in the C library to allow you to use the C standard I/O library functions (`s\v\f\n\printf`, `scanf` and so on) in your application for printing to the console.

-You can refigure the system I/O retarget code to be buffered or unbuffered, depending on the configuration of the parameter `stdio-buffered-serial` in `platform/mbed_lib.json`.
+You can configure the system I/O retarget code to be buffered or unbuffered, depending on the configuration of the parameter `stdio-buffered-serial` in `platform/mbed_lib.json`.
 When it is buffered, the retarget code uses an instance of a `BufferedSerial` class to perform the actual printing.
 This is where `BufferedSerial`'s `Filehandle` inheritance is used.

 Alternatively, if you need more configuration of the serial interface, you can pass an instance of the `BufferedSerial` class to the system I/O retarget code at run time for printing to the console: